 So you’ve got your noodles cooked, (if you count 2 minutes soaking in hot water as cooking!) and you’ve got stir fried veggies in ginger, garlic, cumin & coriander in a separate pan.

-All you need to do now is put the veggies back onto the heat and add a good slosh of gluten free ketjap manis (Indonesian sweet soy sauce) which you can sub for standard gluten free soy sauce if you can’t get ketjap manis.
+All you need to do now is put the veggies back onto the heat to stir fry and add a good slosh of gluten free ketjap manis (Indonesian sweet soy sauce) which you can sub for standard gluten free soy sauce if you can’t get ketjap manis.

 Stir the pan well and add the noodles.
-It’s just a matter of mixing the noodles well with the veggies an allowing it all to heat up (if reheating).
+It’s just a matter of mixing the noodles well with the veggies an allowing it all to heat up (if prepared in advance).

-As the noodles never seem to properly completely mix with the veggies, my tip is to share the noodles out between the plates first, and then top each of them with the extra veggies which are left in the pan.
+As the noodles never seem to properly completely mix with the veggies, my tip is to serve all the plates together, a spoon full to each plate and then another and so on.

 Vegan Noodles Recipe – Bami GorengCourse: Main courseCuisine: Dutch IndonesianDifficulty: Easy